The Calvary Christian School Handbook

 A student who is absent, with either an excused or unexcused absence, will be responsible to make up all work.
 If a student is absent one day, he should be prepared for all tests and homework upon returning to school.
 Students with multiple excused absences will be given the number of days absent, plus one additional day, to make up the missed work.
 (An exception to this policy may be made for a long-term assignment due during the absence and tests assigned before the absence.
 That work or test may be due the day a student returns to school.)
 If the work is not turned in upon arrival at school or not made up on time, it will be handled as explained in the section of the handbook entitled “Late Work” found under the “Academics” heading of the handbook.

 Promptness is an important aspect of character and a measure of school citizenship.
 Secondary students will be counted as absent for any given class if they have an unexcused tardy of twenty minutes or more.
-Secondary students will be considered tardy to class if they are not in their seats and prepared for class when the bell finishes ringing.
+Secondary students will be considered tardy to class if they are not in the classroom and prepared for class when the bell finishes ringing.

 At Calvary Christian School we recognize that Jesus Christ is the source of all knowledge and that according to Proverbs 10:14, “Wise men lay up knowledge.”
 The Bible is the guide for life; therefore, Bible study is a recognized part of the curriculum of Calvary Christian School.
-All students have a Bible class that includes Bible study, Bible memorization and practical Christian training.
-In our elementary, junior high, and high school we use the Bible programs developed by Bob Jones University and Child Evangelism.
+All students have a Bible class which includes Bible study, Bible memorization and practical Christian training.
+In our elementary, junior high, and high school we use the Bible programs developed by Bob Jones University and Positive Action for Christ.
 In the Bible classes and chapel, students are required to use the King James Version of the Bible.
+This is for the purpose of uniformity and memorization.

 In the elementary school, the ABEKA curriculum (developed by Pensacola Christian College) and the BJU Press curriculum (developed by Bob Jones University) are used.
 These curricula place a strong emphasis on phonics, reading comprehension, and mathematics.
 They are superior academic programs enhanced by the Christian philosophy we believe to be necessary for our students.

 Parent-teacher communication is key to keeping students accountable for their grades.
-Calvary Christian School uses a secure web server called Edline to post student assignments, scores, grades, and school/teacher communication.
+Calvary Christian School uses a secure web server called RenWeb to post student assignments, and grades.
 The system is accessible 24 hours a day, seven days a week, from any computer with internet access.
-Access to the system is available via a link on our website (Edline).
+Access to the system is available via a link on our website (ParentsWeb).
 Each parent is assigned a “parent” activation code that will provide access to each of his students.
 Each student is assigned a “student” activation code that will provide access only to his own classes/grades.
 These activation codes will be issued to parents and students during the first week of school.
 We encourage parents to check grades frequently.
-If parents or students have a question about a grade posted on Edline, they should contact the teacher directly.
+If parents or students have a question about a grade posted on RenWeb, they should contact the teacher directly.

 Semester exams will be administered during the formally scheduled exam week.
 During these weeks there will be no pre-excused absences allowed.
-Seniors who have a semester average of 96 percent in a class will have the option to be exempted from the semester exam in that class.
+Seniors who have maintained an A (93-100) average for each quarter in a class will have the option to be exempted from the final semester exam in that class.

 The grading key is as follows: